-Things to Think About When Choosing a Program:
+Things to Think About When Choosing a Study Abroad Program:

 1. Consider your budget.
-London is a very popular study abroad destination but it is also one of the world's most expensive cities.
-Consider someplace like Buenos Aires where the cost of living is neraly 50% less than Boston.
-Many students don't think they can afford to go abroad, but if you do your research and consider less expensive city, living abroad could actually be cheaper than living in Boston!
+Many students don't think they can afford to go abroad, but if you do your research and consider a less expensive city, living abroad could actually be cheaper than living in Boston!

 2. Determine your academic needs.
 Look for schools with the course offerings you need.
-Consult the Director of International Services for a list of schools that are a good fit for your major.
+Consult the Office of International Services for a guidance on schools that are a good fit for your major.

 3. Do you want to study a language?
 Think about your future career goals.
 Would having knowledge of another language be an asset in your industry?
 If so, first consider which language, then plan a study abroad experience that will provide you with the oppotunity to learn that language.

 4. What type of university setting are you looking for?
-Do you want to a suburban campus like Lasell or would you prefer to be right in the middle of the city like Boston University of Suffolk University.
+Do you want to be on a suburban campus like Lasell or would you prefer to be right in the middle of the city?

-6. Housing- do you want to live in an apartment, a residence hall or a homestay?
-If learning a language is important to you, you may consider a homestay where you will be immersed in the langauge and have plenty of oppotunity to practice.
+6. Consider your housing options - do you want to live in an apartment, a residence hall or a homestay?
+If learning a language is important to you, consider a homestay where you will be immersed in the language and have plenty of opportunity to practice.

 7. Is a having a meal plan important to you?
 Many programs do not offer meal plans but a select few do.
-If you do not like to cook or would just prefer to pay for all your meals upfront then a meal plan may be the best choice for you.
-Students who do not have a meal plan with their program will live in an apartment or residence hall with a fully stocked kitchen (you do the gracery shoppingbut all pots, pans, and dishes are provided).
+If you do not like to cook or would prefer to pay for all your meals upfront then a meal plan may be the best choice for you.
+Students who do not have a meal plan with their program will live in an apartment or residence hall with a fully furnished kitchen (you do the grocery shopping, but all pots, pans, and dishes are provided).

 8. Consider the dates of the semester and the length of the program.
-Programs in the South Hempsisphere tend to have different seemster start and end dates.
-A typical fall semster runs July-November and a typical spring semster runs from February to June.
+Programs in the Southern Hemisphere tend to have different semester start and end dates.
+A typical fall semester runs July-November and a typical spring semester runs from February to June.
 Some programs also run on trimester academic calendars making the time abroad a bit shorter than other programs.
 A shorter program can work well for budgeting reasons, but can also be disappointing if you are trying to maximize your time abroad.

 9. Do your homework!
 Finding the right study abroad destination and school requires some research on your part.
-It is never too early to start planning your study abroad experience, so start an internet search today!
+It is never too early to start planning your study abroad experience, so start researching the various options today!